airwallex/airwallex-payment-demo/docs/KoreanCardSplitElement.md

   /* Same as above */
   krCardExpiry.mount('krCardExpiry'),
   /* Same as above */
-  krCardPswFirst2.mount('krCardPswFirst2'),
+  krCardPswFirst.mount('krCardPswFirstTwo'),
 ]);
 ```

-This function will append the card element to your divs with ids `krCardNumber`, `krCardIdentifier`, `krCardExpiry`and `krCardPswFirst2` respectively. **Ensure that there are no other elements in the document with the same ids**.
+This function will append the card element to your divs with ids `krCardNumber`, `krCardIdentifier`, `krCardExpiry`and `krCardPswFirstTwo` respectively. **Ensure that there are no other elements in the document with the same ids**.

 Each **element should only be mounted once** in a single payment flow.